Saahil16/Learn-ROS/Week2/README.md

 Week2 Submission

 You can find the ROS package [here][tutorials]
--Create a msg directory in ROS package
+-Create a srv directory in ROS package
--Create a MyCustomMsg.msg file with required data types -Update CMakeList
+-Create a polygon_s.srv file with required data types -Update CMakeList

 **Circle**